 The entrepreneur and unemployment security

 Working as an entrepreneur or being self-employment may affect your unemployment benefits.
-Those considered self-employed are, for example, informal carers.
-Find out how your personal situation affects your unemployment security.
+Those considered self-employed are, for example, informal carers or grant recipients.
+Find out how your personal situation affects your unemployment security by calling TE phone services for personal customers.

 The TE Services will determine whether you are an entrepreneur as referred to under the Unemployment Security Act.
 This assessment may not be consistent with solutions made in connection with taxation, for instance.